nattsnb/react-bookify-2/README.md

 ## Installation

-1. Clone the repo

-2. Install dependencies
+1. Install dependencies
    `npm install`

-3. Run the app
-   `npm run dev`
+2. To run the app in development, in the react-bookify-2 directory `npm run dev`